Employees Say This Organic Juice Company Celebrities Love Is Underpaying Them

-Celebrities from Justin Bieber to Lady Gaga to Bella Hadid to multiple Kardashians flock to the more than a dozen Kreation Organic Juice Juiceries and Kafes scattered throughout Los Angeles.
+Celebrities from Justin Bieber to Lady Gaga to Bella Hadid to multiple Kardashians flock to the more than a dozen Kreation Organic Juice "juiceries" and "kafes" scattered throughout Los Angeles.

-But employees allege that, despite the healthy lifestyle associated with the tonic shots and cold pressed juices that Kreation sells, how management has treated them has been less than wholesome.
+But employees allege that, despite the healthy lifestyle associated with the tonic shots and cold-pressed juices that Kreation sells, how management has treated them has been less than wholesome.

 Employees have filed multiple lawsuits against Kreation, and across these suits, failure to pay overtime is the most common complaint.
 But Kreation employees also allege they weren’t paid for missed breaks, didn’t get paid sick time, and, in one case, were harassed and threatened at knifepoint on the job for being gay.